MischaZed/iota-micro-tipping/README.md

 # IOTA Micro Tipping
 JavaScript library allowing to integrate IOTA micro tipping functionality with lowest possible efforts into any web application.

-## Application
+## Initialization
-1) After including this JavaScript Micro Tipping library in your HTML code, it will initialize itself in default mode.
+1a) After including this library in your HTML code, it will initialize itself in default mode automatically.
 In default mode, no connection to the IOTA network will be established.
-Hence, only QR codes for micro tipping will be integrated.
+Hence, only QR codes for receiving micro tips will be integrated.

-2) If you want to connect to the IOTA network in order to query and display current tips, you need to initialize this JavaScript Micro Tipping library with a full node URL
+1b) Optionally, you can connect this library to an IOTA full node in order to query and display received tips.

     ```
     <script>